-Gender Pay Gap ReportingPosted in : Crowley Solicitors Hot Topics Series on 8 March 2019
+Gender Pay Gap ReportingPosted in : Hot topics in Employment and Technology Law with Matheson on 8 March 2019 Issues covered:

 Today, on International Women’s Day, we take a moment to honour all women, from Imelda May to Countess Markievicz and especially all women going about their daily activities at work and with family and friends.

 It is timely to comment on the General Scheme of the Gender Pay Gap (Information) Bill (“the Bill”).
 Significantly, the Bill applies to both the public and private sectors, subject to thresholds regarding employee figures.